Sathishk2/Linear-Regression/README.md

 2. predict boston housing prices with Neural network (NN)
 3. predict medical charges with linear regression
 4. predict Rossmann store sales from kaggle
+5. predict Rossman store sales from kaggle using Gradient Boosting Machines with XGBoost

 This tutorial was from freecodecamp & 2 day courses.